pmean/build-website/text/06/SmallSample.md

 I get this sort of question a lot.
 Is there a test that will get statistical significance when you have only nine patients in your sample?
-Yes, it\'s called the \"Blood From a Turnip\" test.
+Yes, it's called the "Blood From a Turnip" test.

 Your question is a very important one and one that needs a bit more elaboration.
 There is no test that allows you to make statistically